Ad House creates online marketing and broadcast campaigns for non-competing political candidates in federal, state, and local political contests.

 At Ad House, our work in the political arena can take many forms, from public relations activities and public forums, to yard signs and mailers, to traditional radio, TV or newspaper messages.

-For example, in one multi-county district, Ad House created an ingegrated campaign for a candidate.
+In one multi-county district, Ad House created an integrated campaign for a candidate.
 We targeted communities separately to deliver custom messages.
 In just nine weeks, we covered 238,987 residents with a total of 7,585,865 online impressions, an average of 31 times per person.
-Our online marketing campaign directly resulted in 70% of the candidate's website traffic.
-If you equate an online impression with the impression made from a direct mailer, estimating just .30 cents for the cost of each piece of mail, the online value was nearly $2.5 million dollars yet the campaign's real cost was under $8,000.
+Our online marketing campaign directly resulted in 70% of the candidate’s website traffic.
+If you equate an online impression with the impression made from a direct mailer, estimating just .30 cents for the cost of each piece of mail, the online value was nearly $2.5 million dollars yet the campaign’s real cost was under $8,000.
 The candidate won the election, even though his party affiliation was greatly outnumbered by the numbers of the opposing political party.

 Social media advertising can also be a vital tool for political races.
-In another contest, our candidate's initial polling showed him down by a much as 14 points.
-Our online advertising campaign created millions of impressions in New Mexico voters, including heavy penetration into social media newsfeeds.
+In another contest, our candidate’s initial polling showed him down by a much as 14 points.
+Our online advertising campaign created millions of impressions in New Mexico voters, including heavy penetration into social media news feeds.
 In the example below, just on Facebook, 76,332 impressions were made on Nov.
 1st.
-We were pleased that our candidate won, becoming one of few Republicans to be elected to that seat in New Mexico's history.
+We were pleased that our candidate won, becoming one of few Republicans to be elected to that seat in New Mexico’s history.